When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

-In the proof of Theorem \ref{main2}, we decompose the valuation $v$ on $K$ into several pieces: a (definable) coarsening $u$ of $v$ and a valuation $\bar{v}$ on $Ku$ such that $v$ is the composition of $\bar{v}$ and $u$.
+In the proof of Theorem \ref{main2}, we decompose the valuation $v$ on $K$ into several pieces: a coarsening $u$ of $v$ and a valuation $\bar{v}$ on $Ku$ such that $v$ is the composition of $\bar{v}$ and $u$.
 However, in general, it is not clear whether showing that each of these is NIP is sufficient to show that $v$ is NIP.
 The situation is simpler if the residue field $Ku$ of $u$ is stably embedded. \begin{Def} Let $M$ be a structure in some language $\mathcal{L}$ and $\mathcal{N} \succ M$ sufficiently saturated.
 A definable set $D$ is said to be \emph{stably embedded} if for every formula $\phi(x;y)$, $y$ a finite tuple of variables from the same sort as $D$, there is a formula $d\phi(z;y)$ such that for any $a\in \mathcal{N}^{|x|}$, there is a tuple $b\in D^{|z|}$, such that $\phi(a;D)=d\phi(b;D)$. \end{Def}

 See \cite[Chapter 3]{Simon:book} for more on stable embeddedness.
 Note that \cite[Proposition 2.5]{JS} proves that we can add NIP structure on a stably embedded set and stay NIP.
-Moreover, the residue field in any separably tame algebraically maximal Kaplansky field is stably embedded (this is a special case of \cite[Lemma 3.1]{JS}).
-These are not the only examples of henselian fields with stably embedded residue fields.
+This always works in separably algebraically maximal Kaplansky fields: